KalinBo/morningexpert/README.md

 ### Running Tests
 * If no --browser option is provided, Chrome is used as the default browser.
 * To run all 3 browsers in parallel:

-* pytest test_morningpage.py -n 3 --browser firefox --browser edge -v -s
+* pytest test_morningpage.py -n 3 --browser firefox,edge,chrome -v
+* To run any browsers one by one:
+* pytest test_morningpage.py --browser firefox,edge,chrome -v

 ### Project Structure
 - test_morningpage.py - 	Main test file validating login and password change logic